-These simple devices can show up in areas outside industrial applications.
-For instance, if you listen to your dishwasher, then you might hear its solenoid valve opening and closing in the wash process.
+Solenoid valves are relatively simple devices that can show up in areas outside industrial applications.
+For instance, if you listen to your dishwasher, then you might hear its solenoid valve opening and closing during the washing process.

-A solenoid valve converts an electromagnetic signal into a mechanical movement.
-You have a coil of wire that has an iron plunger in the middle.
-This iron plunger will have a short movement range into the coil.
+A solenoid valve converts an electromagnetic signal into a mechanical movement and is usually used to open and close valves digitally.
+It consists of a wire with an iron plunger in the middle, with a short movement range into the coil.

-When you send energy to the coil, the magnetic field created will force the plunger to move to the middle of the coil.
-When the energy subsides, the plunger moves back to its natural position.
+When sending energy to the coil, the magnetic field created will force the plunger to move to the middle of the coil.
+When the magnetic energy subsides, the plunger moves back to its natural position.

 You can apply a solenoid in a control valve system in two ways.
 If you have a valve that works only in on/off conditions, then you can have a three-way solenoid valve to apply and release pressure to the actuator when necessary.